theupdateframework/taps/tap5.md

 A client may also wish to restrict its trust to a subset of targets available on a repository.
-For example, a client may trust PyPI to provide information only about the Django project, instead of all available projects.
+For example, a client may trust PyPI to provide information only about the Django project, but not about other available projects.

 #Rationale

 The current design for TAP 5 was arrived at after considering different design choices.

-One such design choice was to specify a URL which would be used to update the metadata file for every top-level role.
+One such design choice was to specify a URL that would be used to update the metadata file for every top-level role.
-However, this design was deemed to be unnecessarily complex, because to support the use case from TAP 4, only two features are needed: (1) the ability to override whether a root metadata file should be updated at all, and where it should be updated from, and (2) the ability to specify whether the top-level or a delegated targets role is the search root for targets.
+However, this design was deemed to be unnecessarily complex, since only two features are needed to support the use case from TAP 4: (1) the ability to override whether a root metadata file should be updated at all, and, if so, where it should be updated from; and, (2) the ability to specify whether the top-level or a delegated targets role is the search root for targets.

 #Specification